Prof. Patricia M. Thornton

 Some of my past and current post-graduate students in the Department of Politics researching the domestic politics of the PRC include:

-Yu Tao (陶郁) (DPhil candidate in Politics): "Enemies of the State or Friends of the ‘Harmonious Society’?
-Religious Groups and Collective Protests in Contemporary Rural China"
+- Yu Tao (陶郁) (DPhil, 2015): "Enemies of the State or Friends of the ‘Harmonious Society’?
+Religious Groups and Collective Protests in Contemporary Rural China" (currently Lecturer in Chinese Studies, University of Western Australia)

-Xibai Xu (徐曦白) (DPhil candidate in Politics) "Fragmented Authoritarianism, Selective Control and the Rise of Entrepreneurial Charity in China"
+- Xibai Xu (徐曦白) (current DPhil candidate in Politics) "Fragmented Authoritarianism, Selective Control and the Rise of Entrepreneurial Charity in China"

-Peng Chun (DPhil candidate in Law) (co-supervision): "Training the Dragon: Rural Land Acquisition and its Legal Reform in Modern China"
+- Peng Chun (彭錞) (DPhil in Law, 2015) (co-supervision): "Taming the Dragon: Rural Land Acquisition and its Legal Reform in Modern China" (currently a post-doctoral fellow at Beijing University Law School)